 On December 11, 2017, BRITTANY FERRIES signed the shipbuilding financing, part of EUR 750 million "Green Shipping Guarantee" program.
 The program was put in place in 2016, supported by "European Investment Bank" and "Societe Generale".
 Both banks signed a EUR 150 million guarantee agreement to support the vessel's construction.
 Societe Generale was the main arranger of EUR 142,6 million ship financing, which also includes a EUR 49,5 million tranche fully guaranteed by European Investment Bank.

 In January 2018, the UK-based law firm "Watson Farley & Williams" (office Paris France) advised BRITTANY FERRIES on the EUR 178 million Honfleur ship financing.
 The deal (loan and lease purchase) was backed by a banking consortium that included Societe Generale (main arranger) and European Investment Bank.

-Vessel's construction started in March 2018 with the steel-cutting ceremony at FSG-Flensburger shipyard (Flensburg Germany).
+Vessel's construction started in March 2018 with the steel-cutting ceremony at FSG-Flensburger Shipyard (Flensburg Germany).
 Keel-laying and coin ceremony was held on August 17, 2018, which started vessel's drydock assembly.
-Boat's launch was scheduled for June 2019, with the inauguration in December 2019.
-On December 14, 2018, was vessel's launch (float out from drydock) at the shipyard in Flensburg.
+The boat (FSG hull number 774) was scheduled for launch in June 2019 and inauguration in December.
+On December 14, 2018, the vessel was launched (floated out from drydock) at FSG (Flensburger Schiffbau-Gesellschaft).

 The ship is named after the Normandy port town Honfleur, located near Seine River's estuary and across Le Havre (seaport to Paris City).
 The UK-France route Portsmouth-Caen, MS Honfleur operates together with the fleet mate Mont St Michel.
 This service runs three times daily.